johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Architecture/EnvironmentVariables.md

 All environment variables are managed by an optional `env.config` file in the root of each package that needs to set or update environment variables.
 Default env variables can be found in `.env.default` in `@bodiless/gatsby-theme-bodiless` package and all env variables may be overwritten by setting them in `.env.site` in the root directory of the site.

 #### About `env.config` file
 There is an optional `env.config` file in a package root directory that is used to configure `.env` variables by extending passed env configuration during the site build.
-In order for it to work it must export an `async` `configure(defaultConfig, nodeEnv)` function.
+In order for it to work it must export an `async` `configure(defaultConfig, appEnv)` function.
 This function accepts 2 params:
 * `defaultConfig` - this is an env configuration object with all current env variables.
-* `nodeEnv` - current node environment. **Note:** `nodeEnv` (`development` or `production`) actually describes whether we are in an edit environment or a static site build.
+* `appEnv` - current app build environment. **Note:** `appEnv` (`development` or `production`) actually describes whether we are in an edit environment or a static site build.
   * `production` - static site build (`gatsby build` == `production`)
   * `development` - edit environment (`gatsby develop` == `development`)